mikarinneoracle/dbdevops-v3/README.md

 * `merge.sh` to copy the contents from git master to “prod” (master) database
 * `destroy.sh` to destroy all resources (mainly the autonomous database instance) for the “dev” with a task-id

-The script names are a bit funny, but hope it is ok - you can change them to wahtever you like
+The script names are a bit funny, but hope it is ok - you can change them to whatever you like

 Happy coding!